Omega VS Rolex

 Both of these watchmakers produce some excellent diver's watches that offer great water resistance and come with a screw-down crown to prevent the movement from coming into contact with water.

 You'll discover that Omega has at the very top of the waterproof food chain the Seamaster ProProf 1200m which has a water resistance of 1,200 meters / 4,000 feet.
 Other diver watches from this brand include the Seamaster Planet Ocean and Omega Seamaster Professional Diver 300M, all which have a helium release valve.

-However, Rolex seems to have really gone the extra mile, or rather 2.7 kilometers with their Rolex Deepsea series which has water resistance up to 3,900 meters / 12,800 feet.
+However, Rolex seems to have really gone the extra mile, or rather 2.7 kilometers with its Rolex Deepsea series which has water resistance up to 3,900 meters / 12,800 feet.
 This quite literally blows Omega out of the water.